 CF will accept an appeal for financial aid suspension if you had extenuating circumstances which affected your ability to meet the satisfactory progress requirements.
 Appeal forms are available from the Financial Aid tab on the student portal under Financial Aid forms.
 You have 30 days from your notice of suspension date to file a SAP appeal request along with required supporting documentation of extenuating circumstances and an academic plan signed by your academic advisor.
 Appeals submitted after your 30 day deadline will be denied.

 Appeals are granted for extenuating circumstances only as defined below:

-- Illness/injury of the student or death of a close relative of the student.
+- Death of a relative (parent, grandparent, sibling, in-law, child) of the student.

 - Other mitigating circumstances that are not every day occurrences of life and are beyond your control.